facebookresearch/libri-light/data_preparation/README.md

 where dataset_name is small, medium, large, or duplicate, speakerID is the librivox speakerID (a number), and file_name the name of the original LibriVox audio file.
 Inside each directory, you should find a .flac and a .json.
 See below for the structure of the .json file.

+Once the dataset is downloaded and "untarred", you can check its statistics with the command

+     python build_all_stats.py unlab_data unlab_data unlab_stats

 ## Do the stats